154th NEW YORK VOLUNTEER INFANTRY

 Highest Rank: Pvt.

-While it appears Mr. Covell permanently deserted the military, apparently no action was ever taken regarding the offense and the 154th was never notified.
-Company H’s muster roll continued to carry him as absent of his fate.
+While it appears Seth permanently deserted the military, apparently no action was ever taken regarding the offense and the 154th was never notified.
 Company H’s muster roll continued to carry him as absent “taken prisoner at Chancellorsville May 2, ‘63” through final muster in June, 1865.
-That final muster document noted “No discharge given” and indicated Seth was still owed $75 of a $100 enlistment bonus/bounty.
+That final muster document noted “No discharge given.”
+It also noted that Private Covell was still owed $75 of a $100 enlistment bonus/bounty.

-The Covells’ next move appears to have been to Seattle in 1911.
-Again, the why of the move was not documented, but three of their sons lived in that city.
-It was in Seattle circa late August or early September, 1912 that Seth received unspecified injuries in a street car accident.
+In Seattle circa late August or early September, 1921 Seth received unspecified injuries in a street car accident.
 The injuries lead to his death two months later.
-His death and burial were noted in the 11/4/12 issue of the Everett Herald newspaper.
-Harriet reportedly died shortly thereafter on 1/12/13.
+His death and burial were noted in the 11/4/21 issue of the Everett Herald newspaper.

 Mt.
 Lake Terrace, WA